 Containing around 3,700 dialect words from both Cornish and English,, this glossary was published in 1882 by Frederick W. P. Jago (1817–92) in an effort to describe and preserve the dialect as it too declined and it is an invaluable record of a disappearing dialect and way of life.

 The Linguistic Bibliography is by far the most comprehensive bibliographic reference work in the field.
 This volume contains up-to-date and extensive indexes of names, languages, and subjects.

 Browse Journal Calls

 Diálogo de la Lengua

-Diálogo de la Lengua is an on-line refereed journal focused on linguistics and philology.
-Its principal objective is the publication of scientific articles related to these areas of knowledge.
+Diálogo de la Lengua is a research journal focused on Spanish linguistics.
+Its principal objective is the publication of scientific articles related to this field.
 However, this journal was also created with the idea of being a forum for the presentation and diffusion of other types of materials.
-To achieve this, we include the section of Instrumenta studorium as well as the Linguarium Project.
+In order to achieve this purpose, it includes the Instrumenta studiorum section as well as the Linguarium Project.

-For more information, please, visit our website at www.dialogodelalengua.com
+For more information, visit our website at www.dialogodelalengua.com.